The Child in Peru

-According to UNICEF, it is estimated that 170,000,000 Latin Americans live in conditions of absolute poverty.
-In Peru, 14% of the population is in extreme poverty or indigence, an equivalent of 3.5 million inhabitants, of which 2 million are children and adolescents.
+According to UNICEF, it is estimated that 170,000,000 Latin Americans are living in conditions of absolute poverty.
+In Peru, 14% of the population is in extreme poverty or indigence, equivalent to 3.5 million inhabitants, of which 2 million are children and adolescents.

-Peru is a young country, 30% are children and 14% are adolescents (INEI - 1993).
-In Lima alone, it is estimated that approximately 1,500 to 2,000 boys, girls and adolescents, aged between 6 and 17 years, live on the streets.
+Peru is a young country, with 30% being children and 14% being adolescents (INEI - 1993).
+It is estimated that in Lima alone, approximately 1500 to 2000 children and adolescents, aged between 6 and 17, are living on the streets.

-This phenomenon is a consequence of the family crisis that we are going through, the increase in dysfunctional families, extreme poverty, violence and child abuse originating within the family nucleus, migration to Lima that causes overcrowding of the members of one or several families in precarious houses that do not have basic services and the crisis of values that our society is experiencing.
-All this means that every day a child runs away from home and seeks refuge on the street.
+This phenomenon is a consequence of the family crisis we are going through, the increase in dysfunctional families, extreme poverty, violence, and child abuse originating within the family unit, migration to Lima leading to overcrowding of members of one or several families in precarious houses without basic services, and the crisis of values that our society is experiencing.
+All of this results in a child running away from home every day and seeking refuge on the streets.

 These children sleep wherever they can (riverbanks, public squares, abandoned houses) and form groups that move around various areas of the city.
-In most cases these children engage in illicit activities such as theft or deception.
-Dirty, ragged, with very precarious health, they mainly consume drugs such as basic cocaine paste or inhale solvent vapors such as terokal, exposing themselves to dependence and later to serious brain damage.
+In most cases, these children engage in illicit activities such as theft or deception.
+Dirty, ragged, with very poor health, they are mostly dedicated to consuming drugs such as basic cocaine paste or inhaling solvents such as terokal, exposing themselves to dependency and subsequently severe brain damage.

-At CIMA’s home we work in a dedicated and efficient way, but we need to ask for donations to remain operational.
-Help us to help today that the children need it and they will be grateful.
+At the CIMA home, we work dedicatedly and efficiently, but we need to ask for donations to remain operational.
+Help us help today when the children need it and they will be grateful.

 Without the help of transparent and serious organizations like CIMA, these children would have no hope.
-CIMA was founded on the principle of giving hope to children and adolescents, without it they would be left abandoned on the streets facing terrible consequences.
-CIMA is hope for these children and for Peru
+CIMA was founded on the principle of giving hope to children and adolescents, without which they would be abandoned on the streets facing terrible consequences.
+CIMA is hope for these children and for Peru.